 Have a specific period of service approved by the Administrative Committee.

-Post agendas of posting sites and on the website no less than 72 hours prior to meeting.
+Post agendas on posting sites and on the website no less than 72 hours prior to meeting.

-Have a Board members liaison assigned to their committee.
+Have a Board member liaison assigned to their committee.

-An ad hoc committee that does not have a sunset date associated with it will automatically be given a date 12 months from the date of their approval as an ad hoc committee by the Board of Directors.
+An ad hoc committee that does not have a sunset date associated with it will automatically be given a date 12 months from the date of their approval as an ad hoc committee by the Board of Officers.
 An ad hoc committee that has not met for 90 days shall be automatically terminated.

 Neighborhood Committee